Historical Markers in Cleburne County, Alabama

 Cleburne County Timeline

-This timeline provides a condensed summary of the historical journey of Cleburne County, Alabama.
+This timeline provides a concise overview of the key events in the history of Cleburne County, Alabama.

 - ~10,000 B.C. - Native American tribes inhabit the area now known as Cleburne County